fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/2d-laser.md

 ## Assignment

-Cut a series of test pieces to measure kerf and effect of different settings:
+Cut a series of small sample pieces to measure effect of different settings:

-* Kerf
+* Effect of kerf on fit of assembled parts
 * Engraving effects
-* Fit of assembled parts
 * Scoring, folding
-* Damage, edge qualities
+* Material damage, edge qualities

+Check with me before using any material on the machine other than:

+* Cardboard
+* MDF / Plywood
+* Acyrlic

+Use small pieces of scrap wherever possible.
+Cardboard is the best material to test with.

 Make (start) a reference doc of different settings